Runway

 To move forward to Phase Two, participants must complete the following:

-Disclaimer: Advancement from Phase One to Phase Two is NOT guaranteed for all applicants.
-The selection of which ideas will move from Phase One to Phase Two is up to the discretion of the pitch panel and Runway mentors.
+Disclaimer: Advancement from Pre-Accelerator to Accelerator is NOT guaranteed for all applicants.
+The selection of which ideas will move from Pre-Accelerator to Accelerator is up to the discretion of the pitch panel and Runway mentors.

-Students invited to phase two must complete all requirements of Phase One and are eligible to receive the remainder of the $10,000 in grant funding toward their business.
-Before starting Phase Two, all businesses must be registered and provide their Employer Identification Number (EIN) on their application.
+Students invited to phase two must complete all requirements of Pre-Accelerator and will have access to the remainder of the $10,000 in grant funding toward their business.

-Disclaimer: The grant awarded in Phase Two has restrictions on expenses.
+Disclaimer: The grant awarded in the Accelerator has restrictions on expenses.
 An agreement will be written between student businesses and CFI to outline expectations and allowable expenses.
-Examples of not eligible expenses include office equipment, meals, employee wages, personal compensation, or in-kind labor.
+The request for funding needs need to be tied to the business short-term goals, and directly support achieving goals in the business formed.

 Eligibility